 On May 22, 2018 the majority of the funded service providers (18 in total) attended a half-day session at the Niagara Region's Headquarters Office to discuss this project and the process.
 The focus was the homelessness services system.
 The purpose was to identify and rank the issues impacting system performance.
-Following 90 minutes of, at times, intense discussion, the service providers were tasked to reach a consensus regarding the homelessness services system issues and priorities from their perspective using a nominal group technique developed by the consultants.3 Figure 2 is the priority ranking for the service providers based upon value/importance and current performance.
+Following 90 minutes of, at times, intense discussion, the service providers were tasked to reach a consensus regarding the homelessness services system issues and priorities from their perspective using a nominal group technique developed by the consultants.3 Figure 2 is the priority ranking for the seven issues identified and defined by the service providers based upon value/importance and current performance.